 Value-based care promises to reinforce a whole-person, team-based approach that will significantly improve the quality, accessibility, and affordability of the care we deliver to cancer patients and their loved ones every day.

 Meanwhile, applying the most advanced treatments with greater efficiency ultimately benefits everyone in our healthcare system.

 As oncologists assume holistic responsibility for the quality and cost of patient care, it is important to anticipate the new knowledge and capabilities that must reside in the practice.
 This enables us to deploy and extend patient-oriented services that address challenges that were initially faced in delivering the highest quality care across all patients.
 In exchange, the value-care-based model provides needed reimbursement, helping keep patients safe while they fight cancer and away from costly hospital visits.

 Similar programs are on the horizon for other specialties, and we recommend that practices actively engage them and consider involvement as part of their long-term value-based care success.

 Reducing Costs without Affecting Quality

 Adhering to clinical pathways has been shown to reduce cancer care costs.
 The general approach is to look at different drugs or drug regimens and determine if they are equally effective.
-If so, when compared the toxicity and, next, drug cost; the goal is to support the lowest cost treatment that offers the least toxicity yet produces the same clinical benefits.
+If so, when compared to the toxicity and, next, drug cost; the goal is to support the lowest cost treatment that offers the least toxicity yet produces the same clinical benefits.

 Commitment for Better Transformation

-Putting value-based care knowledge and capabilities into action requires assessing a practice and how to optimize it for the new healthcare landscape then enacting a plan for change.
-Implementing the principles of population health management has been core objective.
+Putting value-based care knowledge and capabilities into action requires assessing practice and how to optimize it for the new healthcare landscape then enacting a plan for change.
+Implementing the principles of population health management has been a core objective.

 Specifically, It Focuses On: